vaskoGut/Learning/README.md

 obj.greet(); // Output: Alice

  3. ### Generator function
-    **Generator**  is a process that can be paused and resumed and can yield multiple values.
-Generator returns iterable Geneartor object.
+    **Generator**  is a special type of function that can be paused and resumed and can yield multiple values.
+Generator returns an iterable object, iterator.
+IT uses the function* (asterisk)) syntax  and the yield keyword to return values one by one.
+WHen generator called, it doesn't execute immidiately - instead it returns an iterator, and each call to next() continues the executition from the last paused point.
        ```javascript
          function* generator(i) {
             yield i;